Pridecraft-Studios/pridepack-legends/README.md

-# pridepack-legends
+# PridePack for Minecraft Legends
-PridePack but for Minecraft Legends (NOT just a simple port)
+This contains files that will replace the original textures and make Minecraft Legends gay